jspedersen/jspedersen.github.io/projects/annotations-cybersecurity-based.md

 Concepts include the context of the attack, whether was it a physical, firmware, hypervisor, etc. How we can mitigate the attack, through physical security, multifactor authentication, the sandbox, etc. What impact does the breach have?
 Does it give the attacker read accessibility, resource removal, or a denial of service?
 As well as the method of attack.
 Was it a remote, limited remote, local, or physical attack on a system?

 While my role on the team may just be annotations, I have learned a lot in a small amount of time.
 Skills such as problem-solving, communicating with your leader/mentor, and a multitude of cyber-related terms.
+I have learned how to manage my time, as with my role I am tasked to achieve a certain amount of annotations per hour, depending on how much I work that day, thus I developing upon my essential accuracy and proficiency skills.